 Garden Maintenance evolved to Landscaping when more and more of my clients wanted to revamp sections of their garden.
 Measuring spaces, hand drawing garden designs slowly overtook the maintenance.
 Swinging the shovel on my own for the first 5 years gave me valuable hands on experience installing reticulation, laying lawn, preparing and planting out gardens.
 Part of the journey was to make mistakes along the way, to keep learning and moving forward to fulfil my passion.

 The physical labour became more intense, knowing that I couldn’t grow a business whilst being so physically involved I put down the shovel and started employing staff and gathering a network of trusted contractors which lead to more complex Garden Designs and Landscaping projects, the beginning of Outside In.

 I’m honoured and proud to have won a number of Landscape Industry Awards in WA for both my Landscape Design and Project Management projects over the years.
-To me, however, my award is unconditionally achieved from every project I undertake, the design within the given space will speak for itself.
+To me, my award is unconditionally achieved from every project I undertake, the design within the given space will always speak for itself.
 To know that I’ve helped my clients change the way they live in their outdoor space is a massive win for me!

 I’ve shared images from Wyndham, Papua New Guinea, Gili Islands, The Slow in Canggu (my fave place to stay!), styling Cottesloe project, my Backyard hangs and Home Studio with Jack